 James Gen Meers, Board Member

-James has a track record in building and leading organizations and projects in the public and private sectors.
-James is the Co-Founder of Camden Media Productions, and previously served as a Senior Advisor with the Ontario Government.
-He has also demonstrated success in progressive community-building roles.
-As Co-Founder of Salon Camden, he helped to produce over 100 citizen talk salons.
+James has a track record in building and leading organizations in the public and private sectors.
+James currently serves as the Chief Operating Officer of the Hamilton Chamber of Commerce.
+He has demonstrated success in progressive city-building roles.
+James was the Executive Director of Friends of the Pan Am Path from 2012 to 2016.
 James is a graduate of York University and holds a Masters of Arts from the University of Amsterdam.
-James was the Executive Director of Friends of the Pan Am Path from 2012-2016.

 Kayla Greenberg, Community Program Assistant